Introduction

 Configuration

-Configuration space of a robot model.
+Configuration of a robot model.

 class pink.configuration.Configuration(model, data, q, copy_data=True, forward_kinematics=True, collision_model=None, collision_data=None)